octacian/digicompute/doc/computers/os_api.md

 # OctOS
 OctOS is the operating system used by digicomputers.
 OctOS is made of many Linux-like commands which are documented in `commands.md`, however, there is also an API which can be used when writing programs for OctOS.
 The API can be used by players to interact with the computer under a safe and secure environment.
 The documentation is divided into two sections as is the code, main (for general functions), and filesystem (for filesystem access).

+## Accessing the RAM (userdata)

+In earlier versions of digicompute, a RAM-like storage mechanism could be accessed with a `get_userdata` and `set_userdata` API.
+However, this API was later removed and instead the RAM is accessed by setting values of the `ram` table within the environment.
+Data can also be preserved by setting a global variable within the environment, however, use of the `ram` table is recommended.
+This is because of how digicompute handles the environments in the background.
+Global variables, including the `ram` table, are stored within the environment itself, and with the environment being preserved until the computer is shut off or deinitialized, the variables are preserved as well.
+Please note that digicompute does not currently have a completely accurate representation of RAM, in that there is no limitation to the amount of data that can be stored.

 ## Main
 This contains a set of functions mainly for the purpose of interacting with the computer's displays.